nestjs/docs.nestjs.com/content/techniques/logger.md

 #### Dependency injection

-If you want to enable dependency injection in your logger, you have to make the `MyLogger` class a part of the real application.
-For instance, you can create a `LoggerModule`.
+To enable dependency injection in your custom logger, create an injectable class that implements `LoggerService`.
+For example, you can create a `LoggerModule` as shown below.

 ```typescript
 import { Module } from '@nestjs/common';